 .
 At the same time, Parmentier also made a number of other claims regarding international drug and gun dealing and the theft of weapons from a Michigan National Guard Armory in Grayling, Michigan.

 At that time, her allegations were deemed fanciful by the investigator—Tobias had not been stabbed, for example—although he wrote up her assertions.
 During that time she was also interviewed by an agent from the federal Bureau of Alcohol, Tobacco and Firearms as well as a northern Michigan radio talk show host.
-The contents of those interviews were passed along to the Otsego District Attorney’s office.
+The contents of those interviews were passed along to the Otsego District Attorney’s office—but none of the reports were provided to Laurie Moore’s defense attorney.

 After Laurie Moore was convicted, Parmentier got some traction with her story and in March 1988, Otsego County District Attorney Norman Hays reopened the investigation of Tobias’s death.

 , who all took part in the murder.
 She said another man, Doug Brinkman, helped load Tobias into the pickup truck.
-After she said her life had been threatened, police placed her in protective custody.
+After she claimed her life had been threatened, police placed her in protective custody, although there was no evidence of any threat.

 Walter Moore went on trial on July 15, 1988.
 Parmentier testified that she was with Canter on December 5, 1986 when he picked up a package of cocaine and arranged to meet with Laurie Moore.
 She said that she, Walter Moore and Canter drove to Gaylord and that Walter Moore said Tobias owed him and his brother, Laurie $7,000 for cocaine.